Australia-China relations in 2017 – Colin Mackerras in conversation

-The Australia-China Relations Institute (ACRI) at the University of Technology Sydney (UTS) welcomes leading Australian Sinologist Professor Colin Mackerras to speak on developments in contemporary Australia-China relations.
+The Australia-China Relations Institute (ACRI) at the University of Technology Sydney (UTS) welcomed leading Australian Sinologist Professor Colin Mackerras to speak on developments in contemporary Australia-China relations.

-Professor Mackerras will provide an overview of his book Western Perspectives on the People’s Republic of China (World Scientific, 2015) and offer insights into the contemporary state of Australia-China relations, including the challenges the bilateral relationship is facing.
-Following his presentation, Professor Mackerras will be interviewed by Professor the Hon Bob Carr, ACRI Director, and participate in a Q&A session with the audience.
+Professor Mackerras provided an overview of his book Western Perspectives on the People’s Republic of China (World Scientific, 2015) and offered insights into the contemporary state of Australia-China relations, including the challenges the bilateral relationship is facing.
+Following his presentation, Professor Mackerras was interviewed by Professor the Hon Bob Carr, ACRI Director, and participated in a Q&A session with the audience.

 Time: 6:00 pm - 7:30 pm

-This event has been made possible with the kind support of China Construction Bank.
+This event was made possible with the kind support of China Construction Bank.

 About the speaker: